tlarsendataguy/goalteryx/README.md

 The `UpdateProgress` function notifies the Alteryx engine of the current percentage completion of the custom tool.
 This is the overall completion of the tool as opposed to the datastream completion percentage in the `OutputAnchor.UpdateProgress()` method.

 The `DecryptPassword` function decrypts a password encrypted by the front-end UI.

+The `CreateTempFile` function provides the path to a temporary file that can be used by the custom tool.
+The Alteryx engine will clean up the temporary file after the workflow finishes running.
+The function accepts a string argument which specifies the file extension.

 [Back to table of contents](#Table-of-contents)